stebet/eveonline-third-party-documentation/docs/esi/index.md

 ESI returns standard caching headers if the data is cached.
 Applications should notice and make use of these headers (expires and last-modified) on routes where they are provided.

+ESI is a shared resource and projects should be optimized to have minimum consumption of unnecessary resources.
+In the case of long running services, consistent amounts of slow traffic are preferred to spiky, high throughput traffic.

 ## Important Online Resources
 The following is a list of important online resources for ESI development.